seapad-fund/.github/profile/README.md

 ## SuiPad token - SPT
 SuiPad token (SPT) is the utility token of the SuiPad platform issued on the Sui network.
 This token is designed to empower the whole SuiPad ecosystem
 ### Tokenomics
-_This is draft tokenomics, the official information will be provided when lauching the projects_
+_This is draft tokenomics, the official information will be provided when lauching the projects.
+The vesting schedule will be determined later_

 - Token Name: SuiPad token
 - Token symbol: SPT